 - 1. Introduce the Listen and Help Protocol.
-Teams will take turns demonstrating and sharing their devices with another team while receiving feedback. - In a true user-centered design, teams would prototype their designs with the user and receive feedback through user testing and interviews. - In this lesson, another team will take on the role of the "user" as they listen, test, and provide feedback.

-• Encourage students to focus on strengths and next steps in their feedback.
+Teams will take turns demonstrating and sharing their devices with another team while receiving feedback. - In a true user-centered design, teams would prototype their designs with the user and receive feedback through user testing and interviews. - In this lesson, another team will take on the role of the "user" as they listen, test, and provide feedback. - Encourage students to focus on strengths and next steps in their feedback.
 If using simple sentence frames, introduce them at this time.

+Requesting Feedback Giving Feedback

+I liked that the design

-Requesting Feedback Giving Feedback Would you with the device?
-I liked that the design I wonder what would happen if I had difficulty with
+Would you with the device?
+I wonder what would happen if

+Can you?
+I had difficulty with